- slide 1 of 5

 What Needs To Be Done?

-Using an effective project implementation plan is essential to be an effective PM.
+Creating a solid project implementation plan is essential if you want to be an effective PM.
 The project plan stands as the single most important documentation of the milestones and key aspects of the project.

 - slide 2 of 5